openembedded/bitbake/doc/bitbake-user-manual/bitbake-user-manual-metadata.rst

    Specifies a function BitBake calls that determines whether BitBake requires a setscene dependency to be met.

--  :term:`BB_SETSCENE_VERIFY_FUNCTION2`:
-   Specifies a function to call that verifies the list of planned task execution before the main task execution happens.

 -  :term:`BB_STAMP_POLICY`: Defines the mode
    for comparing timestamps of stamp files.